• SOCIAL & EVOLUTIONARY PSYCHOLOGY LAB

 Undergraduate Students

-• Malina Lemmons, graduate student, University of British Columbia
+• Malina Lemmons, graduate student (Quantitative Psychology), University of British Columbia

 • Ian Mumma, graduate student (Political Science), University of Delaware

-• Brett Keenan, graduate student (Psychology) at University of Oklahoma
+• Brett Keenan, graduate student (Social Psychology) at University of Oklahoma

 • De'Ja Broyles, graduate student (Psychology), University of Denver